-Upon each adaptation point $AP_i$ , if the failure predictor anticipates any failure on a computation node, the manager takes account of prediction precision.
-Specifically, it estimates $E{next}$ - the expected time for the application to reach the next adaptation point $AP{i+1}$ - and selects the action that minimizes $E{next}$ .
-Suppose the current interval index is $l{current}$ .
-Due to the uncertainty of the exact failure time, a conservative view is adopted by assuming that the failure will occur imme-
+Upon each adaptation point AP_i , if the failure predictor anticipates any failure on a computation node, the manager takes account of prediction precision.
+Specifically, it estimates E{next} -the expected time for the application to reach the next adaptation point AP{i+1} -and selects the action that minimizes E{next} .
+Suppose the current interval index is $l{current}$.
+Due to the uncertainty of the exact failure time, a conservative policy is adopted by assuming that the failure will occur immediately before the next adaptation point.
+Here, "conservative" is with respect to the amount of work loss.
+The choices of actions of the manager are described as follows: